Using History Room Resources

 Duplication and Duplication Fees

-Due to the fragile nature of most of our materials, we do not permit self-service copying of manuscripts or books.
+- Due to the fragile nature of most of our materials, we do not permit self-service photocopying of manuscripts or books.
 Except in the case of oversize, extremely fragile items, or tightly bound items, our staff can provide copies or PDF scans of needed material.
-We cannot generally offer same day service on scans or large copy orders.
-Please also note that we do not copy entire published works.
+We can copy certain items on the spot, but cannot generally offer same day service on scans or large copy orders.
+Please also note that we do not copy entire written works.
 See the fee schedule below.

-Newspaper items (including obituaries, if we mail or email to you) $2.00 per scan
+- Newspaper items (including obituaries, if we mail or email to you), suggested donation: $4.00 per page, PDF.

 Checks should be made out to the Holyoke Public Library.